Toolkit for AI-Augmented Bio Research

 Published

-A research team adopting AI in the life sciences in 2026 faces a tool landscape that is dense, fast-moving, and easy to over-spend on.
-The dominant first-month decision is not which model is “best” in the abstract; it is which small set of tools matches a real workload, runs in your environment, fits your team’s skills, and produces results you can reproduce six months later.
-This chapter gives you the selection framework, the current named tools organised by function, and a 90-day plan for adopting them without losing the rest of the year.
+A research team adopting AI in the life sciences in 2026 faces too many tools and too little time to validate them.
+The first-month decision is not which model is “best” in the abstract; it is which small set of tools matches a real workload, runs in the team’s environment, fits available skills, and produces reproducible results.
+The chapter provides the selection framework, the current named tools organised by function, and a 90-day plan for adopting them without turning tool evaluation into the project.

 Learning Objectives